zencart/documentation/content/user/troubleshooting/cant_stay_logged_in.md

 **NEXT, try to rule out a bad SSL configuration:**

-- If your version is Zen Cart 1.3.9 or before, edit your `/admin/includes/configure.php` and change `ENABLE_SSL_ADMIN` to 'false'
 - clear browser cache AND cookies and try again.
 If it's still not working:
 - edit your `/admin/includes/configure.php` and change `HTTP_SERVER` to a URL that does NOT start with `https`
 - clear browser cache AND cookies and try again